-As of September 30, 2001, approximately 74% of the mortgages held by our long-term investment operations were fixed rate mortgages.
-These mortgages will become adjustable rate mortgages or begin bearing interest based upon short-term interest rate indices.
+As of September 30, 2001, approximately 74% of the mortgages held by our long-term investment operations were hybrid mortgage loans.
+These are mortgages with fixed interest rates for a period of time, which then become mortgages with variable or adjustable interest rates or begin bearing interest based upon short-term interest rate indices.
 We generally fund mortgages with variable interest rate borrowings that are indexed to short-term interest rates and can adjust daily.
 To the extent that there is an increase in the interest rate index used to determine our adjustable interest rate borrowings and that increase is not offset by various interest rate hedges that we have in place at any given time, our net interest margin will decrease or become negative.
+As of

-As of September 30, 2001, our fixed rate mortgages that become adjustable over time had a weighted average months to interest rate adjustment of 17 months.
+September 30, 2001, our fixed rate mortgages that become adjustable over time had a weighted average months to interest rate adjustment of 17 months.